FundMakerFdn/mono-contracts-repo/contracts/ETFMaker/flow.md

-pSymm wrapper, contain multiple custodyRollup control with uint256 increment Psymm modification needed; Not only EIP712, or ETFMaker pre-check EIP712 For withdraw/burn, just an ETF settlement app using settlemaker SMA into MA to allow solver to farm yeild to pay funding
+pSymm wrapper, contain multiple custody control with uint256 increment Psymm modification needed; Not only EIP712, or ETFMaker pre-check EIP712 For withdraw/burn, just an ETF settlement app using settlemaker SMA into MA to allow solver to farm yeild to pay funding